A woman writing notes, or a letter, on an iPad with an Apple Pencil

 3. Many companies only release budget due to the threat of legal action to meet compliance.
 Most work is done through this lens.
 To reduce risk, rather than unblock, centre and empower disabled people so they can use the product or service.

 4. The technical skillset is hugely devalued by some Designers and Developers, this is due to a mix of complicated reasons.
-I have so many examples of this it’s hard to know where to start.
-One interview I was highlighting accessibility issues within a technical test “we don’t care about that” was the response.
+You’ll have so many examples of this it’s hard to know where to start.
+One interview you were was highlighting accessibility issues within a technical test “we don’t care about that” was the response.

 5. Only about 5% of Frontend Developer roles in the UK, even mention WCAG and accessibility.

 6. There is a very high risk of relational aggression.
 What does that mean?
 Imagine you block work (such as a pull request) for release because it doesn’t meet standards.
+Perhaps elevate something up the chain as it breaks the law.
 Or you re-open a ticket as it was closed still with bugs.
 There’s a high risk of being bad-mouthed about something completely unrelated.
 The pattern doesn’t happen when doing the same for something like spelling mistakes.
-It’s related to ableism.
+It’s related to ableism and a type of ad hominem technique to distract from the issue raised.

 7. There are very few accessibility teams, and even fewer Chief Accessibility Officers.
 You will notice huge teams be let go and many very competent people, even leaders in this space, be out of work for a long time.